Rock climbing

 A traditional climber lead-climbing a crack-climb in Indian Creek, Utah.

 Rock climbing is a climbing sports discipline that involves ascending routes consisting of natural rock in an outdoor environment, or on artificial resin climbing walls in a mostly indoor environment.
 Routes are documented in guidebooks, and on online databases, detailing how to climb the route (called the beta), and who made the first ascent (or FA) and the coveted first free ascent (or FFA).
 Climbers will try to ascend a route onsight, however, a climber can spend years projecting a route before they make a redpoint ascent.

-Routes range from a few metres to over a 1000 m in height, and traverses can reach 4500 m in length.
+Routes range from a few metres to over 1000 m in height, and traverses can reach 4500 m in length.
 They include slabs, faces, cracks and overhangs/roofs.
 Popular rock types are granite (e.g. El Capitan), limestone (e.g. Verdon Gorge), and sandstone (e.g. Saxon Switzerland) but 43 types of climbable rock types have been identified.
 Artificial indoor climbing walls are popular and competition climbing — which takes place on artificial walls — became an Olympic sport in 2020.

 Contemporary rock climbing is focused on free climbing where — unlike with aid climbing — no mechanical aids can be used to assist with upward momentum.
-Free-climbing includes the discipline of bouldering on short 5 m routes, of single-pitch climbing on up to 60-70 m routes, and of multi-pitch climbing — and big wall climbing — on routes of up to 1000 m.
+Free-climbing encompasses bouldering on short 5 m routes, single-pitch climbing on up to 60-70 m routes, multi-pitch climbing — and big wall climbing — on routes of up to 1000 m.
 Free-climbing can be done as free solo climbing with no protection whatsoever, or as lead climbing with removable temporary protection (called traditional climbing), or permanently fixed bolted protection (called sport climbing).

 The evolution in technical milestones in rock climbing is tied to the development in rock-climbing equipment (e.g. rubber shoes, spring-loaded camming devices, and campus boards) and rock-climbing technique (e.g. jamming, crimping, and smearing).
-The most dominant grading systems worldwide are the 'French numerical' and 'American YDS' systems for lead climbing, and the V-grade and the Font-grade for bouldering.
-As of August 2025, the hardest technical lead climbing grade is for men and for women, and the hardest technical bouldering grade is for men and for women.
+The most dominant grading systems worldwide are the "French numerical" and "American YDS" systems for lead climbing, and the V-grade and the Font-grade for bouldering.
+As of June 2026, the hardest technical lead climbing grade is for men and for women, and the hardest technical bouldering grade is for men and for women.

 The main types of rock climbing can trace their origins to late 19th-century Europe, with bouldering in Fontainebleau, big wall climbing in the Dolomites, and single-pitch climbing in both the Lake District and in Saxony.
 Climbing ethics initially focused on "fair means" and the transition from aid climbing to free climbing and latterly to clean climbing; the use of bolted protection on outdoor routes is a source of ongoing debate in climbing.
 The sport's profile was increased when lead climbing, bouldering, and speed climbing became medal events in the Summer Olympics, and with the popularity of films such as Free Solo and The Dawn Wall.